cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/approaches-to-building-a-cloud-foundation.md

 <!-- unsupported block type: embed -->

-The Cloud Foundation Maturity model can help practioners identify the relevant capabilities in each pillar based on the **Journey Stage** (see [What is a Building Block](./what-is-a-building-block.md)).
+The Cloud Foundation Maturity model can help practitioners identify the relevant capabilities in each pillar based on the **Journey Stage** (see [What is a Capability](./what-is-a-capability.md)).
 Cloud Foundation teams can use the journey stage to derive a recommended implementation order of capabilities.

 ### Advantages and Disadvantages

 The advantage of this approach is that the team can consider interdependencies between capabilities in different pillars (e.g. from [Tenant Provisioning](../maturity-model/tenant-management/tenant-provisioning.md) to the [Identity and Access Management Alignment](../maturity-model/iam/identity-and-access-management-alignment.md)) already in the earliest design stages.
 This means that the cloud adoption experience for application teams is considered end-to-end from the start.
 Cloud Foundation teams can therefore avoid pitfalls like introducing media breaks and unnecessary manual handovers between process steps.

-Another key advantage of this model is that the cloud foundation team can intentionally design the implementation of building blocks so that the solution architecture minimizes the number and complexity of technical interfaces between IT systems and processes.
+Another key advantage of this model is that the cloud foundation team can intentionally design the implementation of capabilities so that the solution architecture minimizes the number and complexity of technical interfaces between IT systems and processes.
 This decreases the overall solution complexity, resulting in higher agility and reduced operational maintenance cost to the organization.

 With all these advantages as outlined before, the disadvantage of the "stage by stage" approach lies in the high organizational coordination required between pillars.
 This is difficult to create for many organizations where functions are used to work in silos.
 Cloud foundation teams need a lot of backing and decision making power to facilitate the required cross-functional mode of work.